Nasdin/VideoRecognition-realtime-autotrainer-alerts/README.md

 # Usage
 #### Getting Data
-On the webscraper, indicate the label, as well as the search terms to use by editing it and change the parameters in downloadimages.py then in batch, type
+On the webscraper, indicate the labels in labels.txt, as well as the search terms to use by editing it and change the parameters in config.py then in terminal, type

 		python downloadimages.py